11bus11/theatre-booking/README.md

 All fonts are san serif due to it being easier to read on a screen.
 The fonts i chose were Mukta for the content, and Pinyon Script for "city theatre" at the top.
 It is also used for some of the text ont he log in page and the promotional image.

 ## Features
+### Navigation and footer
+The navigation bar changes between being a hamburger menue and a standard navigation bar depending on the screen size.
+It has links to all pages and a button that sends you to the login page.

+In the footer you can find the adress of the theatre and links to all relevant social media.

 ### Starting page
 The starting page has a big image trying to make the user buy tickets for a play.
 Below that all plays are shown.
 Last of all there is a quote from the director.
 ![Starting page]